 Do you have any short 'taster' courses?
-Yes, we have a 4-day 'On-Air Workshop' that covers all specializations.
+Yes, we have a 4-day 'On-Air Workshop' that covers all specialisations.
 Please get in contact if you would like to know more.

-Why should I attend NZBS rather than places like The Radio School or AUT?
+Why should I attend NZBS rather than places like AUT?
 We are world-class and have been in the business since the 1980s.
 We have very strong connections to the media industry and our success rate speaks for itself.

 I've heard it's really hard to get accepted, is this true?
-We are selective, but it doesn't mean it is harder than any other institution.
+It is not any harder than other institutions.

 I've heard a lot of negative press about jobs in the media, is it sensible to even consider a career in media?
 Yes.
 It is disheartening that we live in a world of 'fake news' and economic turmoil, but the media is not going to go away.